brainzvsbeauty2/Tribute-Page/README.md

 # Tribute-Page
-This tribute page is using basic html and css for someone who meant the world to me.
+This tribute page is using basic html and css for someone who meant the world to me